BhanutejaB7/AdaptiStudy/README.md

 # Welcome to the AdaptiStudy Project Repository!

 AdaptiStudy is a dynamic and innovative personalized learning web application developed in Python, Flask, and JavaScript, enriched with Machine Learning capabilities.
-This project was brought to life by a dedicated team of three or more individuals who collaborated to create a cutting-edge educational platform designed to enhance the learning experience for students.
+This project was brought to life by a dedicated team of three individuals who collaborated to create a cutting-edge educational platform designed to enhance the learning experience for students.

 ## Key Features: